-Social media like Twitter, Facebook or Flickr can be powerful and important communication tools.
+Social media like Twitter, Facebook or Snapchat can be powerful and important communication tools.
 They can be useful for gathering information as well as disseminating it.

 We are consistent in our standards, no matter what the platform, in disseminating information.
 If we would not put the information on air or on our own website, we would not use social media to report that information.

 When using social media as an information-gathering tool, we apply the same standards as those for any other source of newsgathering.

 We bring these principles and values to bear in our personal use of social media as well.